Gedackt

 Gedackt (also spelled gedeckt) is the name of a family of stops in pipe organ building.
 They are one of the most common types of organ flue pipe.
 The name stems from the Middle High German word gedact, meaning "capped" or "covered".
+In english and french organ building traditions similar stops are referred to as "Stopped Flute" and "Bourdon" respectively.

 History

 The concept of the stopped flute pipe (of which gedackt is a prime example) is almost as old as organ construction.
 As early as 1600, in Germanic organs, stopped flutes were common additions to the specification.
 Besides giving a distinct flute-like tone (in contrast to the more open and expressive tone of the diapason, the organ's basic voice) the stopped flutes offer a perfect ensemble stop for making combinations.
 Stopped flutes like the gedackt are extremely versatile in an organ specification.
 Certain types of organ stops go in and out of fashion over the centuries, but the stopped flute ranks like the gedackt are always present on instruments of all sizes.
 Even the very smallest pipe organs frequently have some form of stopped flute in the specification.